A list of famous Russian people throughout history to the present day.

 Helena Blavatsky (1831 – 1891) Born in Dnipropetrovsk, Ukraine, Blavatsky was a mystic, medium, spiritualist and co-founder of the Theosophical movement.
 She helped develop the esoteric and spiritualist movement of the late 19th Century.

 Alexandr Borodin (1833 – 1887) Classical composer, doctor and chemist.
 Borodin was a polymath, best known for his romantic symphonies, string quartets and the opera Prince Igor.
 He was also an advocate of women’s rights, founding a school of medicine for women in St Petersburg.

 Dmitri Mendeleev (1834 – 1907) Russian Chemist.
 Formulated the Periodic Law and standardised the Periodic Table of Elements which is still used today.
 Mendeleev wrote Principles of Chemistry (1868–1870) a classic textbook for many decades.

 Tsar Nicholas II (1868 – 1918) The last Russian Emperor.
 As head of state, Tsar Nicholas II approved Russia’s entry into the First World War.
-Russia lost over 3.3 million men – and disillusionment with the running of the war, led to his overthrow in 1917 and Russia’s ultimate exit from the war.
+Russia lost over 3.3 million men – and disillusionment with the running of the war led to his overthrow in 1917 and Russia’s ultimate exit from the conflict.